PricelessToolkit/SOILSENS-V5W/README.md

      - **WiFi SSID:** Enter your WiFi network name.
      - **Password:** Enter the WiFi password.
      - **MAC Address:** Specify the Access point MAC address "9b:84:5a.....".
-     - **Local IP, Gateway, Subnet:** Enter IP configuration details "Use IP Address outside of DHCP Range".
+     - **Local IP, Gateway, Subnet:** Enter IP address ⚠️ "IP Address outside of DHCP Range".
      - **MQTT Server, Port, Username, Password:** Provide MQTT broker details.

 After entering the necessary information, click **Submit** to save the configuration.
 The sensor will restart with the new settings.

 > [!IMPORTANT]
-> Entering to configuration mode will erase all current settings.
+> ⚠️ Entering to configuration mode will erase all current settings.
 Therefore, if you enter configuration mode without saving any changes, all settings will revert to their factory defaults, such as `ESP-NOW` with Key `xy`.

 ## 2. Calibrating the Soil Moisture Sensor